gchq/stroom-expression/README.md

 Internally an expression function will create a generator to produce values for a cell based on the expression definition.
 Each generator is supplied with an array of values for the row it belongs to (multiple sets of array values if a row is an aggregated grouping of multiple rows).

+The arguments to functions can either be other functions, literal values, or they can refer to fields on the input data using the ${} syntax.

 A FieldIndexMap is used to map named fields to the index of the appropriate value within the supplied row value array.

 Example: